RITIK100/practical.md/practical.md

     1 2 3 4 5 6 7 8 9 10
     The Sum is : 55

-# PRACTICAL 5.
-Write a C Program to print EVEN numbers from 1 to N using while loop.
+# 5. Write a C Program to print EVEN numbers from 1 to N using while loop.

     #include <stdio.h>
     int main()